-- In the global_config/environment.conf file of each primary and secondary server machine, change the definition of FAILOVER from DISABLED to ENABLED. - In the global_config/environment.conf file of each secondary server machine, change the definition of THIS_LEG from 1 to 2 and the definition of OTHER_LEG from 2 to 1.
+- In the global\config/environment.conf file of each primary server machine, change the definition of FAILOVER from DISABLED to ENABLED. - In the global\config/environment.conf file of each secondary server machine, - Change the definition of FAILOVER from DISABLED to ENABLED. - Change the definition of NODE from PRIMARY to SECONDARY. - Change the definition of THIS\LEG from 1 to 2. - Change the definition of OTHER\LEG from 2 to 1. - Change the definition of TRANSFORMER\CLUSTER\NODE\INDEX to 1.